alonsopf/golang-unsplash/README.md

 # golang-unsplash
-a simple api wrapper for search photos by word
+a simple golang api wrapper for search photos by word, using the api of https://unsplash.com/

 # Usage
 ```golang